griffthegrouch/Angry-Eels/README.md

 # Development
 Creating Angry Eels was a fun and challenging experience.
 While making it into an entire game with all the bells and whistles was enjoyable, the most fun I had creating the game was developing the logic for adding tight controls and advanced movement options.
 It was quite a challenge, but I was thrilled with the end result.
 With Angry Eels, players can enjoy a classic game with modern features and a unique spin that makes it stand out from other snake games.

+# Credits
+All the code was written by Griffin Atkinson
+All the game art, music, and sound effects were sourced from free game assets websites and free Unity asset content packs
+### Links

 # Future Plans